SMALL HOUSES

 great room and master bedroom.
 Eighteen-inch straw-bale walls are finished in

-cement stucco.
 A southern reversed dormer brings light deep into the structure, illuminating the kitchen and northern bedrooms.
 House trusses run through the dormers and minimize roof structure costs.
-Combined with the thermal mass of an in-floor heated slab, as well as the interior finish of the straw-bale walls, the dormer windows vent summer's heat out of the house and passively cool the building without an air-conditioning system.
+Combined with the thermal mass of an in-floor heated slab, as well as the interior finish of the straw-bale walls, the dormer windows vent summer's heat out of the house and passively cool the building without an air-conditioning

 The